Categories

 Hunting Roan Antelope

-The Safari Club International minimum score for a roan is 67.
+The Safari Club International minimum score for a is 67.
 This is measured by adding the length of each horn as well as the circumference of the bases.

 Shot placement and rifle caliber are essential for Roan hunts, as roans are large, challenging, and tenacious game animals and a difficult hunting quarry.

 Powerful and dangerous antelope, some contests can end in a fatality if neither bull chooses to give up.
+Roan-like sable is not an indigenous game to the Eastern Cape but has been introduced for hunting.

-Hunters can be injured if they close to the backward sweep of the roan’s horns while game hunting Roan.
+Hunters can be injured if they are too close to the backward sweep of the roan’s horns while game hunting Roan.
+South Africa provides cheap hunting safari packages.

 Trophy Judgement and Rifle Caliber for Hunts